 Prerequisite: SOCY 100.
-An examination of how individuals shape and are shaped by society.
-Activities include analyzing and communicating how the individual self is modeled through social forces and how individuals contribute to the continuous creation of society, using micro-level sociological theories and concepts.
-Discussions apply sociological concepts and theories to examine interpersonal relations, group processes, identity, and social changes.
+A sociological examination of how individuals shape and are shaped by society.
+The objective is to analyze and communicate how the individual self is molded through social forces and how individuals contribute to the continuous creation of society, using micro-level sociological theories and concepts.
+Discussions apply sociological concepts and theories to examine interpersonal relations, group processes, identity, and social change.
 Topics include the influence of social inequality on identity, the social aspects of emotion management, interpersonal conflict and cooperation, and workplace interactions.
 Students may receive credit for only one of the following courses: BEHS 312, SOCY 311, or SOCY 313.